The book of the Sibiel icons

 Complemented by a foreword by the Archbishop of Sibiu and Metropolitan of Transylvania, IPS Laurenţiu Streza, and by an original memoir by Prof. Dorin Oancea, son of Fr Zosim Oancea, the book is a complete guide not only for intending and actual visitors to the museum at Sibiel but also for those wishing to know more about the phenomenon of Transylvanian icons on glass.

 The story and significance of icons on glass and of the Fr.
-Zosim Oancea Museum at Sibiel are the subject of a multi-media presentation (50 minutes long) by Giovanni Ruggeri, a journalist and author of the book on the museum and already shown in many centres in Europe.
-Those interested in organizing a showing of this presentation (public institutions, cultural centres, church groups, libraries, associations, etc.) which is available in all the main European languages and possible in any country can send an email to
+Zosim Oancea Museum at Sibiel are the subject of a multi-media live presentation (60 minutes long) by Giovanni Ruggeri, a journalist and author of the book on the museum and already shown in many centres in Europe.
+Those interested in organizing a showing of this presentation (public institutions, cultural centres, church groups, libraries, associations, etc.), which is available also in english and german, and possible in any country, could send an email to

 The following is a list of the more notable venues where the presentation has been shown: